RobinSundmanNilsson/spotify_dashboard/README.md

 Modern end‑to‑end pipeline for Spotify analytics: extract with Spotipy + DLT, orchestrate with Dagster, transform with dbt into DuckDB, and serve insights with a Streamlit dashboard.
 Everything is containerized and provisioned to Azure via Terraform.

+## Project overview
+This repository is a full-stack data platform demo focused on reproducibility and clarity.
+It shows how to go from a public API to curated analytics and a live dashboard using modern data tooling, all packaged in containers and deployed with infrastructure as code.
+The result is a single, repeatable workflow that runs locally or in Azure.

+## Data flow
+1) Ingest Spotify data with Spotipy + DLT into a shared DuckDB file.
+2) Transform and model tables with dbt inside the same DuckDB file.
+3) Serve the curated tables through a Streamlit dashboard.
+4) Dagster schedules and coordinates the ingest and dbt runs.

+## Azure architecture
+- **ACR** stores the pipeline and dashboard images built on apply.
+- **ACI** runs the Dagster pipeline container.
+- **Azure Files** hosts the DuckDB file and dbt profiles and is mounted into both services.
+- **Azure Web App** runs the Streamlit dashboard container.

 ## What’s inside
 - **Extraction**: Spotipy + DLT fetch tracks/artists, cached into DuckDB.
 - **Orchestration**: Dagster (container) runs jobs and exposes the Dagster UI.